Cut Flower Farm Season Extension Ideas

 PHOTO: zhang yongxin/Adobe Stock

-As the cold begins to settle in, flower farms everywhere are putting their fields to rest and preparing for a slow winter.
-While many may relish this slow of pace and are looking forward to enjoying a quiet winter, others may be thinking, “How can we keep the harvest going?”Cut-flower farming has quickly become a booming small-farm industry, with many hobby farmers falling into very real and rapidly growing businesses.
+On a cut flower farm as the cold begins to settle in, flower farms everywhere are putting their fields to rest and preparing for a slow winter.
+While many may relish this slow pace and are looking forward to enjoying a quiet winter, others may be thinking, “How can we keep the harvest going?”Cut-flower farming has quickly become a booming small-farm industry, with many hobby farmers falling into very real and rapidly growing businesses.
 As a result, some are eager to see the profits continue as long as possible into the winter season.That’s where season extension plays such a critical role on a small cut-flower farming operation—and on farms of all shapes and sizes for that matter.
 So below we’ve listed just a few ways you can extend the harvest and enjoy cut flowers longer.

 Caterpillar Tunnels & High Tunnel Cold Frames

 Cold frames or caterpillar tunnels can greatly extend your growing season.
 You can easily prolong dahlia and heirloom mum harvests, as well as so many other cut flower varieties, with this type of season extension.Much like a row cover, these will help keep the frost off of your plants and thus extend your growing season.
-Unlike the row covers, these typically stay a good bit warmer, although there are a great deal of variables based on the size of the tunnel, quality of the tunnel and so on.
-These come in so many various shapes and sizes, but they are typically all more economical than a full greenhouse setup, although considerably more expensive than floating row covers.Unlike true greenhouses, these tunnels are neither heated nor climate controlled.
-They do work very well, but the temperature inside the tunnel is still directly impacted by weather conditions outside.With that said, these structures often increase your sales period both in fall and early spring.
-Many cut-flower farmers and gardeners use them year round for season extension, getting a wonderful jump on the following spring.
+Unlike the row covers, these typically stay a good bit warmer, although there are variables based on the size of the tunnel, the quality of the tunnel, and so on.
+These come in so many various shapes and sizes, but they are typically all more economical than a full greenhouse setup, although considerably more expensive than floating row covers.Unlike true greenhouses, these tunnels are neither heated nor climate-controlled.
+They do work very well, but the temperature inside the tunnel is still directly impacted by weather conditions outside.With that said, these structures often increase your sales period both in fall and early spring on a cut flower farm.
+Many cut-flower farmers and gardeners use them year-round for season extension, getting a wonderful jump on the following spring.

 Greenhouses

-Admittedly the term greenhouses, cold frame and tunnel are all used interchangeably by many people.
-For the sake of this article, though, we will be only calling it a greenhouse if it has an option to heat the air inside.Many true greenhouses not only heat the air, but have fans to better circulate that air.
-Some are wood powered, others use water heating, or some are electric.
-But, regardless, this is the option if you truly would like the ability to grow cut flowers year round.
+Admittedly the terms greenhouses, cold frame and tunnel are all used interchangeably by many people.
+For the sake of this article, though, we will be only calling it a greenhouse if it has an option to heat the air inside.Many true greenhouses not only heat the air but have fans to better circulate that air.
+Some are wood-powered, others use water heating, or some are electric.
+But, regardless, this is the option if you truly would like the ability to grow cut flowers year-round.

 This expanded growing capability is the major benefit to a greenhouse, of course, but what I considered to be potentially even more valuable is the ability to use a space like a greenhouse to start all of your own cut flower seeds.
 Perhaps the most critical start to any grower’s season is starting their seedlings.
 Without strong healthy seedlings, you could struggle to have a strong growing season.Many small farms do not have this space, so they often buy a large portion of ‘plugs’ or plant starts in early spring.
-By starting your plants in a greenhouse, you will greatly decrease your operation costs, while also getting a strong start to your growing season.Regardless of what method you choose for season extension, they all can greatly increase your opportunities as a small, cut-flower farming business.
+By starting your plants in a greenhouse, you will greatly decrease your operation costs, while also getting a strong start to your growing season.Regardless of what method you choose for season extension on your cut flower farm, they all can greatly increase your business opportunities.
 But remember that it’s okay to start small and grow from there.
 Many excellent flower farmers grow for years and years without any of these options, and they can still be very successful.

 Subscribe now